MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/import-update-export-solutions.md

 <a name="BKMK_ExportSolutions"></a>

 ## Export solutions
  We recommend that you create an unmanaged solution to use for exporting your customizations.
 Then, export your customizations periodically so that you have a backup in case anything happens.
 You cannot export managed solutions.
-You can either export solutions from PowerApps or you can export using the classic experience.
+You can either export solutions from Power Apps or you can export using the classic experience.

 > [!IMPORTANT]
 > Exporting the Default Solution is not supported.